15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: Congruences of degree and class

 Two singular points of $\Foc(S)$ are called \emph{conjugate} if the line joining these points is a ray from the congruence.
 Suppose $x,x'$ are two conjugate singular points.
-Then Then the ray $\ell=\la x,x'\ra$ is contained in the intersection of the cones $K(x)$ and $K(x')$ and joins their vertices.
-If we intersect $\Foc(S)$ by a general plane containing $\ell$, then the intersection consists of $h(x)+h(x')$ rays the ray $\ell$ taken with multiplicity $n-h(x)-h(x')\ge 1$.
-We can assign the multiplicity to $\ell$ equal to the number $n-h(x)-h(x')$.
+Then the ray $\ell=\la x,x'\ra$ is contained in the intersection of the cones $K(x)$ and $K(x')$ and joins their vertices.
+A general plane $\pi$ containing $\ell$ intersects $K(x)$ along $h(x)$ rays and intersects $K(x')$ along $h(x')$ rays.
+Since $\pi$ contains $n$ rays, we see that the points $x$ and $x'$ are conjugate if $h(x)+h(x') > n$.
+In this case the ray $\la x,x'\ra$ must have multiplicity $h(x)+h(x')-n$.
 Note that the inequality $h(x)+h(x')> n$ is only a sufficient condition for the conjugacy.

 \begin{itemize} \item[(12)] \it{Suppose $h(x)+h(x') > n$, then the points $x,x'$ are conjugate and the ray joining the two points has multiplicity $h(x)+h(x')-n$.} \end{itemize}